 Columbia River fall Chinook stocks form the largest contributing stock group to Council Chinook fisheries north of Cape Falcon.
 Abundance of these stocks is a major factor in determining impacts of fisheries on weak natural stocks critical to Council area management, particularly the natural tule component of the ESA-listed LCR Chinook ESU.
 Abundance predictions are made for five major fall stock units characterized as being hatchery or natural production and originating above or below Bonneville Dam.
 The upriver brights (URB) and lower river wild (LRW) are primarily naturally-produced stocks, although the upriver brights do have a substantial hatchery component.
 The lower river hatchery (LRH) tule, Spring Creek Hatchery (SCH) tule, and Mid-Columbia Bright (MCB) are primarily hatchery-produced stocks.
 The MCB include the Lower River Bright (LRB) stock as a small naturally-produced component.
 LRB spawn in the mainstem Columbia River near Beacon Rock and are believed to have originated from MCB hatchery strays.
-The tule populations generally mature at an earlier age than the bright fall populations originally from the Rogue River.
+The tule populations generally mature at an earlier age than the bright fall populations and do not migrate as far north.
+Minor fall populations include the Select Area Bright (SAB), a population originally from the Rogue River.